Child Development Submission Guidelines

 Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
 If for some reason you cannot submit online, please contact the SRCD Editorial Office by telephone (202-800-0668) or by e-mail (firstname.lastname@example.org).

 Please include a cover letter that contains the name(s) and affiliation(s) of the author(s), and the street address, telephone, fax, e-mail address of the corresponding author.
 Please also provide details about other published or submitted papers having substantial overlap (including data sets) with the new Child Development submission to enable editors to judge whether the new submission is sufficiently distinct from other work.
 Please also consider suggesting an Associate Editor to process your manuscript in the cover letter; note, it is not always possible to honor such requests.
+If submitting a Special Section, Registered Report or Commentary, please observe the additional Cover Letter requirements under Additional Content Requirements.

 Corresponding Author Responsibilities